-- (a) The Employer does not require any employee covered by this agreement to own a vehicle as a condition of employment.
-Further, the Employer shall endeavour, as soon as possible, to phase out the use of employee vehicles. - (b) If an employee is requested and consents to use his/her own vehicle for the Employer's purposes, he/she shall be paid mileage at the prevailing mileage rates paid by the Provincial Government to its employees.
+- (a) The Employer does not require any employee covered by this agreement to own a vehicle as a condition of employment. - (b) If an employee is requested and consents to use their own vehicle for the Employer's purposes, they shall be paid mileage at the prevailing mileage rates paid by the Provincial Government to its employees. - (c) Where an employee's vehicle is damaged while it is being used for authorized work purposes, the employer shall reimburse the employee the lesser of actual vehicle damage repair costs, or the cost of any deductible portion of insurance coverage on the vehicle up to a maximum of \$600.